 - Dax Jacobson (chair)

 The Bachelor of Business Administration is a competency-based degree completion program that is designed for working professionals and highly motivated students who desire more flexibility in seeking degree completion without sacrificing the personal attention for which Westminster College is renowned.
 The BBA program is:

 - Competency-Based: a student completes a total of five project sequences designed and sequenced specifically to measure student learning and accomplishment.
 Projects are designed to reflect real-world business applications and processes.
 Each project sequence is designed to be completed within one semester, meaning that the program can be completed in five semesters (approximately 20 months)†.

-- Practical Education: A student combines his or her professional experience and ability with learning experiences and resources delivered online to master program competencies.
+- Low-Residency: a student attends a two-day residency for each of the five project sequences.
+A student combines his or her professional experience and ability with learning experiences and resources delivered online to master program competencies.
 Projects are then completed around a student’s personal and professional schedule, making degree completion more flexible and convenient.

 - Faculty-Coached: a student works directly with a full-time Westminster faculty member (on a customized, individual basis) to receive project guidance and feedback.
 Faculty members evaluate completed student projects to determine if project competencies and student mastery of learning outcomes is sufficiently demonstrated.